top of page

 This document spells out who owns what and who owes what, in the unfortunate event of a separation.
 But even if you choose to remain married, it’s a practical tool to define financial obligations and rights.
 It differentiates between individual and shared assets, serving as a shield against potential financial disputes.
 Consider it as a guidebook for your mutual economic journey, providing both of you the tranquility to relish your shared moments.

 • Scenario 2: Consider in mind where one partner earns considerably more than the other.
-A common situation, but also where a prenuptial agreement can truly shine.
+A common situation, but also where a prenup agreement can truly shine.
 This contract can set up financial guidelines, boundaries and protection for you and your potential spouse, ensuring that the lower-income partner isn't left vulnerable if things take a turn for the worse.
 It can provide a safety net, preventing a tumble into monetary troubles.

 • Scenario 3: What if one partner decides to put their career on hold to focus on raising the kids?
 This significant sacrifice often goes unnoticed.
 In cases where one partner becomes the primary income earner, the other might be left in a financially precarious position.
 That partner sacrificed their ability to earn on their own, and that could lead them to be in a huge financial hole should a divorce occur.
 Here again, a prenuptial agreement can prove to be a lifesaver.
 It can assure financial security for the partner who's decided to step back from their career, making sure their selfless act doesn't leave them economically disadvantaged.
 Read more: Premarital and Marital Property Agreements